0ion9/tmsoup/README.rst

  * For now, the easiest way to use the CLI is:
   * Install tmsoup, via `python3 setup.py install`
-  * Create a shell alias 'talias' as follows: `alias talias='python -m tmsoup.alias'`
+  * Create a shell alias 'talias' as follows: `alias talias='python3 -m tmsoup.alias'`
   * Use the alias.

 * TODO